Boundaries into New Pathways: Enacting the power of arts and arts education

 How do we empower citizens to transform borders and boundaries into positive futures through arts education?

-The ITAC5 2020 theme springs from the hope that the gathering of teaching artists in Seoul will be sparked with powerful practices and positive visions, reflections and collective developments on how teaching artistry (and participatory art practices) may empower well-being and construct civil and sustainable society.
+The ITAC5 2020 theme springs from the hope that the gathering of teaching artists (in an any form) will be sparked with powerful practices and positive visions, reflections and collective developments on how teaching artistry (and participatory art practices) may empower well-being and construct civil and sustainable society.

 In a time of uncertainty, when we face more divides, rising borders, and more lives with little hope, we feel it is more urgent than ever to reveal the relevance of arts education.
 We, as artists and arts educators, witness and deliver arts education that challenges the seen and unseen borders and boundaries, from inner self to troubling worldwide realities.
 At ITAC5 we share the practices and processes, the impacts and outcomes, that lead to vigorous exchange and co-development of the understandings and vision of the role of artists and arts educators to help citizens bring a new and better future to life.